 After your consultation, a photographer will take photographs for your medical record and you will meet with Dr. Kenkel’s administrative assistant to discuss the cost of the surgery and scheduling dates.
 Most insurance policies do not cover eyelid surgery unless you can prove that drooping upper lids interfere with your vision.
 Discuss this with Dr. Kenkel.
 He will give you his opinion as to whether or not to seek special testing that may be required for insurance approval.
 You can also check with your insurer for more information.

-Dr. Kenkel will review your medical history and check for conditions that may cause problems during or after the procedure such as uncontrolled high blood pressure, blood clotting problems or the tendency to form excessive scarring.
+Dr. Kenkel will review your medical history and check for conditions that may cause problems during or after the procedure such as uncontrolled high blood pressure, blood clotting problems, or the tendency to form excessive scarring.
 You should come to the consultation prepared to discuss your medical history.
-You should provide information about any medical conditions, drug allergies, medical treatments you have received, previous surgeries and medications that you currently take.
+You should provide information about any medical conditions, drug allergies, medical treatments you have received, previous surgeries, and medications that you currently take.
 It is important for you to provide complete information as it can affect your recovery and result.

 How is eyelid surgery performed?

 In a typical procedure, the incisions are well-concealed in either the natural eyelid crease of the upper eyelid or just beneath the lash line of the lower eyelid.
-Dr. Kenkel often makes a small incision on the inside of the lower eyelid to help facilitate removal of fat in your lower eyelids.
+Dr. Kenkel often makes a small incision on the inside of the lower eyelid to help facilitate the removal of fat in your lower eyelids.
 Working through these incisions, he will separate the skin from the underlying fatty tissue and muscle, remove excess fat and trim the sagging skin and muscle when indicated.
 In the case of the lower eyelids, he will also perform the appropriate suspension technique to improve its shape.
 The incisions are then closed with very fine sutures.

 What happens the day of eyelid surgery?